Rafcoding/wdi-project-two/README.md

 # Aim of the Blog

-The aim of Sneaker Freaker is to create a community where Sneakers lovers can post their latest picks and review them.
+The aim of Sneaker Freaker is to create a community where Sneaker's lovers can post their latest picks and review them.

 # Styling and Idea